valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 Using imported Lua modules is not supported inside the sandboxed execution context.
 The sandboxed execution context prevents the loading modules by disabling Lua's [`require` function](https://www.lua.org/pil/8.1.html).

-The only libraries that Redis ships with and that you can use in scripts are listed under the [Runtime libraries](#runtime-libraries) section.
+The only libraries that Valkey ships with and that you can use in scripts are listed under the [Runtime libraries](#runtime-libraries) section.

 ## Runtime globals